 We’re hiring!
 Looking for world-class engineers, post-docs, and researchers with expertise in computer vision, graphics, and machine learning.

-Jamie Shotton is a Partner Scientist and leads the HoloLens Science team at Microsoft in Cambridge, UK, where his team focuses on the visual understanding of people to improve interaction and communication in mixed reality.
-He studied Computer Science at the University of Cambridge, where he remained for his PhD in computer vision and machine learning.
-He joined Microsoft Research in 2008 where he was a research scientist and head of the Machine Intelligence & Perception group, before founding the HoloLens Science Cambridge team in 2016.
-His research focuses at the intersection of computer vision, AI, machine learning, and graphics, with particular emphasis on systems that allow people to interact naturally with computers.
+Jamie Shotton is Partner Director of Science at Microsoft.
+He leads the Mixed Reality & AI Labs in Cambridge and Belgrade, where his team incubates transformative new technologies and experiences from early stage research to shipping product.
+He studied Computer Science at the University of Cambridge, where he remained for his PhD in computer vision and machine learning, before joining Microsoft in 2008.
+His research focuses at the intersection of computer vision, AI, machine learning, and graphics, with particular emphasis on systems that understand the motion, shape, and appearance of people in 3D.
+He has explored applications of this work for mixed reality, virtual presence, human-computer interaction, gaming, and healthcare.
+He has shipped foundational features in multiple products including body tracking for Kinect and the hand- and eye-tracking that enable HoloLens 2’s instinctual interaction model.
 He has received multiple Best Paper and Best Demo awards at top-tier academic conferences.
-His work on machine learning for body part recognition for Kinect was awarded the Royal Academy of Engineering’s MacRobert Award 2011, and he shares Microsoft’s Outstanding Technical Achievement Award for 2012 with the Kinect engineering team.
-In 2014 he received the PAMI Young Researcher Award, and in 2015 the MIT Technology Review Innovator Under 35 Award (“TR35”).
+His work on Kinect was awarded the Royal Academy of Engineering’s gold medal MacRobert Award in 2011, and he shares Microsoft’s Outstanding Technical Achievement Award for 2012 with the Kinect engineering team.
+In 2014 he received the PAMI Young Researcher Award, and in 2015 the MIT Technology Review Innovator Under 35 Award.